Here are the best and most beloved gelaterie in Florence

 Gelateria Badiani

 If you want to get an idea of what the first gelato may have tasted like, you can’t do better than to make your way out to this gelateria.
 Badiani is located near the Campo di Marte train station and the stadium so while it isn’t exactly in the city center, it’s history and signature flavor should be enough of a draw to tempt you out here.
 In 1970, they won a contest for making the best gelato of just cream, milk, sugar and eggs which they duly named the “Buontalenti” after the architect who made one of the first gelatos for the Medici court in the 16th century.
-Buontalenti remains it’s most requested flavor to date.
+Buontalenti remains its most requested flavor to date.
+Don’t miss the stylish upstairs seating area where you can relax in the air conditioning.